DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/145457952-a75a4031-1ef2-41cb-a821-bea692c6e515.png)

-Aurora automatically detect hardware failures on the shared storage.
+Aurora automatically detects hardware failures on the shared storage.
 If there is a failure, it immediately repairs that area of disk and recreates that data with no corruption.